squeed/nodemcu-env/README.md

 closes the server and runs `main.lua`.
 If there is no such file, it keeps the telnet server open.

-The host program can "upload" files to the device by acting as a TFTP (or similar protocol) server.
-It telnets to the device and issues a get command
+The host program can "upload" files to the device by acting as a simple TCP server.
+It opens a socket that will just output the desired contents.
 ### TODO:
 python program to
 - set wifi settings